 Jeju green tea water works to hydrate the skin, whilst offering antioxidant protection through the high concentration of polyphenols present in the green tea.

-Homosalate is a synthetic UV filter used in sun care products to provide UVB protection against the wavelengths 295-315 nm.
-Other ingredients in the class of synthetic UV filters include bis-ethylhexyloxyphenol methoxyphenyl triazine, butyl methoxydibenzoylmethane, ethylhexyl salicylate, ethylhexyl triazone, octinoxate, octisalate, octocrylene and triazine diethyl butamidotriazone.
+Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine is a broad-spectrum synthetic (or chemical) UV filter, protecting across the whole UVA and UVB wavelength range (280-400 nm).
+Others in the class of synthetic filters include butyl methoxydibenzoylmethane, ethylhexyl salicylate, ethylhexyl triazone, homosalate, octinoxate, octisalate, octocrylene and triazine diethyl butamidotriazone.

 Mango seed butter, also known as mango kernel butter or mango butter, is a rich and creamy emollient derived from the seeds of the mango fruit (Mangifera indica).
 In skincare, it is used for its excellent moisturizing, nourishing, and skin-conditioning properties.